tiptoppress/category-posts-widget/readme.txt

 == Changelog ==
 [Read more on our blog ...](http://tiptoppress.com/category/category-posts-widget?utm_source=wordpress_org&utm_campaign=changelog_cpw&utm_medium=web)

+= 4.8.1 - =
+* Add option to add the SEO friendly attribute rel= with 'nofollow' or 'canonical' to all links

 = 4.7.2 - February 25th 2017 =
 * Add option to disable only the font styles